dhbridge/curriculum/source/modules/2014-10-07-coaches-guide.markdown

 ### Three

-Questions to keep in mind throughout the module:
+**Module Goal:** to understand the benefits of installing libraries via `pip`, and the relationship between the Python Interactive Shell and Terminal in the local machine.

 **Learning Checks:**